Notice of Privacy Practices

 Except as described above, disclosures of your health information will be made only with your written authorization.
 You may revoke your authorization at any time, in writing, unless we have taken action in reliance upon your prior authorization, or if you signed the authorization as a condition of obtaining insurance coverage.

 1. To Request Restrictions.
 You have the right to request restrictions on the use and disclosure of your health information for treatment, payment, or health care operations purposes or notification purposes.
-We are not required to agree to your request.
+We are not required to agree to your request, with one exception: If you have paid out of pocket and in full for a health care item or service, you may request that we not disclose your health information related to that time or service to a health plan for purposes of payment or health care operations.
+If you make such a request, we will not disclose your information to the health plan unless the disclosure is otherwise required by law.
 If we do agree to a restriction, we will abide by that restriction unless you are in need of emergency treatment and the restricted information is needed to provide that emergency treatment.
 To request a restriction, submit a written request to the Contact listed on the final page of this Notice.

 2. To Confidential Communications.
 You have the right to receive confidential communications about your own health information by alternative means or at alternative locations.
 This means that you may, for example, designate that we contact you only via e-mail, or at work rather than home.
 To request communications via alternative means or at alternative locations, you must submit a written request to the Contact listed on the final page of this Notice.
 All reasonable requests will be granted.